suhaibfida/Kathe-Bathe/README.md

 English → Kashmiri Translation
 ```

-QLoRA was used to fine-tune the model while keeping the base model frozen and training a relatively small number of additional parameters.
+QLoRA was used to fine-tune the model while keeping the base model frozen and training a smaller number of additional parameters.

-The resulting adapter is loaded on top of the original `sarvamai/sarvam-translate` model during inference.

 ---